org-metaeffekt/metaeffekt-kontinuum/GETTING_STARTED.md

 Since only two processors currently require the vulnerability mirror, you can omit these processors from your pipeline:

 1. Copy the [`run-all.sh`](tests/scripts/pipelines/run-all.sh) script
-2. Remove the following entries:
+2. Remove the following entries from the underlying pipelines:
    ```bash
    sh "$PROCESSOR_SCRIPTS_DIR/util/util_update-mirror.sh"
    sh "$PROCESSOR_SCRIPTS_DIR/advise/advise_create-dashboard.sh"